 How to Use Your LinkedIn Profile as a Resume

-Employers in every industry use LinkedIn to find job candidates.
-It's important make sure your LinkedIn profile highlights your skills and experience.
-This way, interested employers can see, at a glance, what makes you unique.
+Employers in every industry use LinkedIn to find job candidates, and it's the top site for professional career networking.
+It's important to make sure your LinkedIn profile highlights your skills and experience.
+This way, interested employers and networking connections can see, at a glance, what makes you unique.

 Know how to create a LinkedIn profile that acts like a resume, only better.
 With a strong profile, you increase your chances of impressing an employer.